wouterpeere/GHEtool/README.md

 pytest --pyargs GHEtool
 ```

 This runs some predefined cases to see whether all the internal dependencies work correctly.
-9 test should pass successfully.
+All test should pass successfully.

 ### Get started with GHEtool